vivrichards600/gov-wireframing/README.md

 * Paragraph
 * Button

-All elements need to meet the [GOV UK elements guide lines](http://govuk-elements.herokuapp.com/#guide-typography).
+All GOV Wireframing elements will need to meet the [GOV UK elements guide lines](http://govuk-elements.herokuapp.com/) but do not currently meet this standard though they may appear to be similar styles *.

 ## Demo